NSHipster/articles/2019-02-11-swift-regular-expressions.md

 is that you need some way to test a theory without revealing the answer to yourself.

-If we wanted to write a program to check that for us without spoiling anything for us, one of the first steps would be to parse a suggestion into its component parts:
+If we wanted to write a program to check that without spoiling anything for us, one of the first steps would be to parse a suggestion into its component parts: